CaptainCuddleCube/ap_location/README.md

 # AP location

+This an an api that will start up, and expect results to be published to the `/ap-location` endpoint.

 This is a FastAPI application that, including simple tests, and a Docker file to ensure the environment is correctly setup.
 The setup uses Gunicorn as the process manager and ASGI server (using uvicorn), with 2 cores set.